platipodium/mossco-code/doc/reference_manual/src/mainpage.md

 ## Installing MPI and NetCDF

 Quite likely, a version MPI and NetCDF are preinstalled on your system.
 If not, it is preferable to use your package manager (Yast, zypper, apt, port, etc. ...) to install these programs.
 Make sure that both MPI and NetCDF are compiled with the *same* Fortran 2003 compiler that you would like to use for ESMF and MOSSCO subsequently.
 Often, this is not the case (unless you're using a very recent operating system), so please check carefully.
 We experienced a lot of difficulties and bugs with outdated compilers, and mismatches between the compiler (and respective libraries) used for the different requirements for MOSSCO.
 You may also consult the bug data base <http://www.mossco.de/bugs> for solving these problems.

-For ESMF, you need both the NetCDF C library and (in later versions of netCDF > 4.1.3) the separate legacy NetCDF-C++ library.
+For ESMF, you optionally need the NetCDF C library.
 For GOTM and the NetCDF data components in MOSSCO, you need to install the NetCDF Fortran library (if using NetCDF > 4.1.3).

 ## Installing ESMF